When it comes to email marketing, there’s a lot to consider. We’ve got you covered with these top 12 email marketing tips.

 Even though the average person receives numerous unsolicited emails daily, sending personalized messages to potential leads is proven to boost response rates.

-Personalizing your emails makes them feel less like spam.
-Plus, it gives your subscribers a sense of connection to you.
+Personalizing your emails makes them feel less like spam and gives your subscribers a sense of connection.

-The key to successful email marketing is knowing precisely to who you want to send emails to and which messages resonate best with each group of recipients.
+The key to successful email marketing is knowing precisely to whom you want to send emails and which messages resonate best with each group of recipients.

 Once you know what works and what doesn’t, you can tailor your messages specifically to your audience and keep them coming back for more.